A Basic SISO Exmaple.

 timeres: [109×3 double]

-The two computed specs. can be shown using the command show(spcName)
+The two computed specs. can be shown using the command show(spcName).

 Horowitz-Sidi bounds computation